Start My Answer

 SoloSuit can file your Answer for you in Georgia.

-Statute of limitations on debt in Georgia
+The statute of limitations on debt in Georgia may be your best defense

 “All actions upon open account, or for the breach of any contract not under the hand of the party sought to be charged, or upon any implied promise or undertaking shall be brought within four years after the right of action accrues.”